Finding the Law of the Micro-States and Small Jurisdictions of Europe

 Nationality:

-• Nationality laws (This site, largely based on printed copies of laws, has not been updated in a number of years as most nationality laws are now online and kept up to date by Websites in the relevant country)
+• Nationality laws (This site, largely based on printed copies of laws, has not been updated in several years as most nationality laws are now online and kept up to date by websites in the relevant country)

 • Birthright citizenship (paper submitted by this writer to the Council of Europe Conference on Nationality and the Child, Oct.
 11-12, 2004)